Guides and information for specific needs

 If you are bringing a spare cochlear implant processor with you on your trip, it is best to put it in your carry-on bag, in the Cochlear Implant case, turned off, with the battery out.
 It is better to keep it in your carry-on rather than checked luggage because the machine can be much stronger on the checked luggage scanner and may affect map settings.

 You’ll be glad to know that airport security devices such as full body scanners, walk-through metal detectors, x-rays, and hand-held detection devices do not affect hearing aids or cochlear implants.
-With that said, some metal detectors may cause you to hear some unpleasant sounds so decreasing the volume on your device might help as you pass through these devices.
+With that said, some metal detectors may cause you to hear some unpleasant sounds, so decreasing the volume on your device might help as you pass through these devices.

 Hearing loops